amlozano/airmonitoring/README.md

 | GRAFANA_USERNAME  | Grafana admin username  |
 | GRAFANA_PASSWORD  | Grafana admin password  |

-They can be setup iside `~/.secrets/monitoring.sh`:
+They can be setup iside `~/.secrets/monitoring.sh`, (where the run command will look for them):

 ```bash
 export INFLUXDB_USERNAME=blah